 Meet successful graduates

-An informant from MU is looking for free dates for vaccinations
+An IT informant is looking for vacancies

 The system of doctoral student from the Faculty of Informatics MU Ján Jančár searches for and sends information about the possibility of vaccination in Slovakia.